 What to know

-Duluth can be chilly even in summer, so bring a jacket and pants.
-It’s not uncommon for it to be 30 degrees cooler than the Twin Cities, only 2½ hours to the south.
+Duluth can be chilly even in summer, so bring a jacket and long pants no matter how warm it is where you live.
+It’s not uncommon for the Duluth lakeshore to be 30 degrees cooler than the Twin Cities, only 2½ hours to the south.

 © Torsten Muller

-It's also fall-color season.
-The town fills up on weekends through the third weekend in October, when Minnesota
+season.
+The town fills up on weekends through the third weekend in

 In summer, it's fun to watch the Wednesday-evening sailboat races.

-Check the tourism calendar for annual events and to see what's going on when you
+Check the city's events calendar to see what's going on when you visit.

 Where to stay